getyoti/yoti-java-sdk/yoti-sdk-spring-boot-example/README.md

     </dependency>
 ```

-## Building and running your example server-app
+## Building your example server-app
 1. In Dashboard edit the "Callback URL" field with the URL pointing to your /login endpoint.
 `Ex. https://mydomain.com/login`.
-Note that your endpoint must be visible on the Internet.
+Note that your endpoint must be accessible on the Internet.
 1. Edit the `resources/application.yml` and replace the `yoti-client-sdk-id-from-dashboard` value with the `Yoti client SDK ID` you can find in Dashboard.
 1. Download your Application's key pair from Yoti-Dashboard and copy it to `resources/app-keypair.pem`.
 1. Run `mvn clean package` to build the project.